N224-ally/OperatingSystems/README.md

 The Scheduler simulates how resources are managed and distributed by the scheduler to the CPU.

-A Process consists of 8 attributes:
+A Process Structure consists of 8 attributes:
-PID
+- PID
-CPU USED
+- CPU USED
-MAX TIME
+- MAX TIME
-STATE
+- STATE
-PRI
+- PRI
-QUANTUM USED
+- QUANTUM USED
-BLK TIME
+- BLK TIME
-WAIT TKS
+- WAIT TKS

 There are several rules that we were given to help construct a scheduler that prints out the process table ONLY when deleting a process, or scheduling another process.
 I may or may not write